Instrument Rating Course (IR Course)

 • Is the IR exam included in the price?

-The IR 'skilltest' is not included in the price.
+The IR 'skill test' is not included in the price.
 An exam has a standard level that must be demonstrated.
 Therefore, an exam will not always take the same amount of time.

 The exam is not part of the training.
 The aircraft is rented by the candidate for the exam and E-Flight arranges an examiner.
-Billing of aircraft rental and examiner including the number of landings and fuel is done afterwards by E-Flight.
+Invoicing of aircraft rental and examiner including the number of landings and fuel is done afterwards by E-Flight.

 Course dates

-Contact us if you are interested and for more information. boarding@eflight.nl or 055 203 2230.
+Contact us if you're interested and for more information. boarding@eflight.nl or 055 203 2230.

 Taking lessons on weekends